georgehossa/marvel-comics-store/README.md

 ## 🔚 When you finish 🎉

 - Share a production link of your solution.
-(You could use vercel, heroku, netlify or any option you want).
+(You could use vercel, heroku, netlify or any other option you want).
 - Please make a pull request with your solution and include your production link in the PR description